Frogs and Reptiles

 Our creek and the thick moist layer of mulch in the forest provide a habitat for frogs all year round.
 From the tiny Ornate Nursery Frogs, that are “beeping” all over the forest, to the big Barred Frogs, with their deep croak, we have at least 12 frog species on our property.

 Waterdragons (agame lizards) have their favourite spots along the creek.
-Boyd’s Forest Dragons are common and easiest seen when they are sleeping at night.
+Boyd’s Forest Dragons are easiest seen when they are sleeping at night.
 During the day they have the habit of moving to the far side of “their” tree trunk, when one approaches them.
 And they often see you before you spot them!

 The Northern Leaf-tailed Geckos emerge from their hiding places, often under loose bark, in the evenings and spend a lot of their time clinging to the tree trunk in an upside-down position.
 They rely on their excellent camouflage, and usually stay put, even if you get close.